AtsushiSakai/PythonRobotics/README.md

 ![PythonRobotics/figure_1.png at master · AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics/blob/master/PathPlanning/RRTstar/animation.gif)

-This script is a  path planning code with RRT \*
+This script is a  path planning code with RRT\*

+Black circles are obstacles, green line is a searched tree, red crosses are start and goal positions.

 Ref: